My post scaffolder for Jekyll

 Tweaking the script

-I’m very much a newbie in bash script files so bare with me and please enlighten me if this can be better.
+I’m very much a newbie in bash script files so bear with me and please enlighten me if this can be better.

 • I’m always using Sublime so the editor becomes: editor=sublime